EyasuTeshome/shifttracker/job-search/final-sweep-module-7.md

 Now go to your Student Dashboard and **submit your Google Doc with the links to all your application materials**.
 Once you are assigned a career coach, they will give you feedback on your job searching materials, so you can make updates.

+Please make your submission no later than on Wednesday of the week it's due, so that coaches will have time to review it before the end of the block.

 You will submit the Final Sweep only once, because next week you will start polishing each one of them in depth during a whole week.
 It's important that you implement any changes suggested by your coach as soon as possible, since eliminating any error or non-working link can increase your chances of being invited to interviews.

 ------